amjad087/angular-leaflet/README.md

 	- npm install
 	- ng serve -o

-Note: the back must be running before running the frontend
+Note: the back-end must be running before running the frontend